consumer-reports-innovation-lab/data-rights-protocol/implementation-guides.md

 requirements on their technical team and its interface with the Business's privacy legal/policy programs.

--   Keep an up to date version of the Authorized Agent Service Directory
+-   Keep an up to date copy of the Authorized Agent Service Directory
 -   Maintain records in Covered Business Service Directory with the technical and business information for the Covered Businesses whose requests are managed by the PIP
 -   Verify the cryptographic trust of incoming requests against the Consortium managed service